rohitsabu08/Guess-the-random-number---Game/README.md

 ABOUT THE GAME:

 A gambling problem by guessing the right number between 0 and 9 with 3 chances .
 Suppose that a player starts with Rs.
 1,000.
 If a player canguess the number in his first chance, then he will be given a prize of Rs.
 5,000, if he requires 2 attempts then he will get a prize of Rs.1,000.
 If he loses then he will lose Rs.
 500. For example the game should go like this:
 You have a cash of Rs.
-1,000 with you...
+1,000 with you,
 Guess the number: 8
 Too high
 Guess the number: 3